Elliptio spinosa: Major threats

 The Altamaha spinymussel is facing many distinct threats.
 The most common threat is destruction and modification of its habitat.
 Sedimentation has become an increasing disturbance as forest management in the area has increased unpaved roads.
 There has also been increased ATV activity in the area that has increased sedimentation.
 This leads to greater surface runoff which causes more particles and debris to enter the water.
 Increased sediments in the water decreases breathing and feeding efficiency, making it more difficult for the mussels to survive, especially in the juvenile stages.
 Other contaminants may enter the water through community wastewater, and agriculture.
 These contaminants decrease the amount of oxygen in the water through eutrophication and increase the water acidity which is lethal to mussels.
-The Edward I. Hatch Nuclear Power Plant is also located near the Altamaha River.
-This power plant could leak dangerous toxins into the waters which would hurt the mussel populations.

 Overcollection may have also caused population declines.
 This is especially present in the Ohoopee river where localized declines have been seen.

 Invasive species such as the Asian Clam have been introduced to the Altamaha River.
 This increases the competition for space and nutrients with the Altamaha spinymussel and makes survival more difficult.

 The final major threat to the Altamaha spinymussel is risk of inbreeding and low genetic diversity.
 This is caused by the decreased population sizes and physical separation of the populations.
 Low genetic diversity could lead to decreased resilience to disturbance because all individuals would be equally able to survive.